-The Faculty of Foreign Languages is in Yokohama, one of Japan’s most international cities.
-Dedicated to improving students’ practical foreign language skills, it also places emphasis on deepening their understanding of the societies and cultures of other countries.
-The faculty’s mandate is to foster global citizens who have acquired a solid international education and can, as global citizens, contribute to the peaceful coexistence of multiple cultures, as standard-bearers of cross-cultural understanding and interaction.
+Located in Yokohama, one of Japan’s most international cities, the Faculty of Foreign Languages is dedicated to improving students’ practical foreign language skills, while deepening their understanding of the societies and cultures of other countries.
+The faculty’s mandate is to foster global citizens who have acquired a solid international education and can contribute to the peaceful coexistence of multiple cultures, as standard-bearers of cross-cultural understanding and interaction.

 Students in this department acquire a high level of language skills in English, which can be said to be the lingua franca of the world today while deepening their understanding of the cultures of the English-speaking world and indeed the people and societies of the whole globe.
-The first two years of the program are dedicated to acquiring basic language skills through linguistic training, followed in the third year by the selection of one of the following three fields for advanced study.
-The fields of English Linguistics and English Education concentrate on the structure and function of English as a language, as well as on the training of future English language teachers; the field of Anglophone Literature focuses on gaining an understanding of language, people, society, and history through the analysis and study of literature in English; and the field of Anglophone Culture emphasizes analysis of the systems and philosophies of English-speaking societies through regional studies, cultural comparisons, and research into transcultural communication.
+The first two years of the program are dedicated to acquiring basic English language skills through linguistic training, followed in the third year by the selection of one of the following three fields to enhance expertise.
+Students in the field of English Linguistics and Education research the structure and function of English as a language.
+English language education to train future teachers also comes under this field.
+Students in the field of Anglophone Literature study language, people, society, and history through analysis of and research into works of literature.
+Finally, students in the field of Anglophone Culture explore social structure and thought in the English-speaking world through regional studies and research in comparative culture and intercultural communication.

-Spanish is the official language of approximately 20 countries around the world, and is a common language used in Central and South America.
-Students in the department not only learn the Spanish language but also study the cultures, histories, social situations, politics and economies of the Spanish-speaking regions.
-As most of the new students in the course are encountering Spanish for the first time when they enter the course, the first year is dedicated to learning the basic grammar, along with aural/oral communication skills taught by native speakers.
-The number of students for one class is small enough to keep each student paid close attention to.
-It is also essential to master English skill so that students can communicate in the two languages, which are spoken throughout the world.
+Spanish is an official language of approximately 20 countries around the world, and is a common tongue in much of Central and South America.
+Students in the department not only learn the Spanish language but also study the cultures, histories, societies, politics, and economies of the Spanish-speaking world.
+As most of the new students in the course are encountering Spanish for the first time, they start with the basics of grammar in the first year, in attentive, small class-based lessons with conversation taught by native speakers.
+Subjects for strengthening English ability are also offered so that students can use two languages in their activities on the world stage.